freenas/freenas-docs/userguide/storage.rst

 * to extend a RAIDZ2 requires a minimum of four additional drives.
 The result is a RAIDZ2+0, similar to RAID 60 on a hardware controller.

-If an attempt is made to add a non-matching number of disks to the existing vdev, an error message appears, indicating the number of disks that are required.
-Select the correct number of disks to continue.
+.. warning:: Make sure to select the same number of disks and disk layout when extending the pool!

 .. _Change Permissions: